5 Luxury Real Estate Markets Where the Ultra-Rich Are Buying

 Eli Pasternak, a licensed Florida real estate agent, experienced investor and founder of Liberty House Buying Group, sees it as more of a panic buy.

-“At Liberty House Buying Group, I am seeing billionaires who got spooked by the banking collapses last spring and do not trust anything except physical assets they can touch,” Pasternak commented.
+“At Liberty House Buying Group, I am seeing billionaires who got spooked by the banking collapses last spring and do not trust anything except physical assets they can touch,” Pasternak said.
 “My client Neerja moved $18 million out of regional banks after Silicon Valley Bank collapsed, and she immediately bought three luxury condos in Miami because she thought that digital wealth a bit too risky.”

 Smart Financial Strategy or Risky Bet?